Top blog articles

 7. Start Singing the Chimney Song from Mary Poppins

 It’ll make forking out the cash to have your chimney professionally cleaned and inspected a lot more fun, promise.
 This definitely isn’t the place to cut corners – The National Fire Protection Association found that failure to clean creosote (which is what your chimney inspector will look for) from “solid-fueled heating equipment, primarily chimneys” was the main cause of home heating fires.

-Supplies: Good chimney sweep, copy of Mary Poppins, singing voice
+Supplies: Good chimney sweep, a copy of Mary Poppins, singing voice

-Replacing your outdoor bulbs with energy-efficient models can save you some serious dough during the dark early winter months, which will help counteract the energy cost of the Griswald-worthy holiday light display you’re planning.
+Replacing your outdoor bulbs with energy-efficient models can save money in terms of energy savings as well some serious dough during the dark early winter months.
+This step will surely help counteract the energy cost of the Griswald-worthy holiday light display you’re planning.
 The U.S. Department of Energy has some great tips on upping your home’s outdoor efficiency level.

 Supplies: Energy-efficient bulbs, gloves, reminder to turn lights off before conducting upgrade

 Ever been outside in the freezing winter weather without a jacket and thought you might be transformed into a Popsicle?
 Your pipes feel the same way.
 Winterize your plumbing by giving your pipes a nice winter jacket (of sorts) in order to prevent a major frozen-or-burst headache.

 Supplies: Foam insulation, pipe dreams, pipe wrap, heat tape